 Contact Paul Davis for all your property damage needs.
 1-866-323-7285

-- Report the damage to your insurance company as soon as possible.
+- Report the damage to your insurance company as soon as you possibly can.

-- Is your house safe?
-Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are done.
+- Are you sure your house is safe?
+Depending on the amount of damage, you may need to relocate temporarily until the repairs and cleanup are completed.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

-You have suffered a water loss.
+You’ve suffered a water loss.
 While you are waiting for Paul Davis to arrive, below are some tips to help deal with the damage:

-- Water Source: It is very important to turn off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.
+- Water Source: It is important to turn off the water.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

 - Floors: Remove as much standing water as possible, using a mop or towels.
 (Never use a vacuum cleaner.)

-- Carpeting: Blot soaked carpet with clean, white towels.
+- Carpeting: Blot soaked carpeting with clean, white towels.
 Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-- Going Back Inside: The aftermath of fire damage can be measured down to microscopic levels.
-Even for a short time, entry by a person can cause additional damage.
+- Going Back Inside: The effects of fire damage are measured down to microscopic levels.
+Even for a short period of time, entry by a person can lead to extra damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Carpets: Avoid being on carpet if at all possible.
+- Carpets: Avoid being on carpet when possible.
 Do not use “DIY” home carpet cleaners.

-- Walls/Ceilings: Do not wipe or attempt to wash ceilings and other absorbent surfaces.
+- Ceilings/Walls: Do not attempt to wipe or wash ceilings and other absorbent surfaces.

-- Furnace: Change the furnace or air conditioner filter if the blower is operating.
-Tape double pieces of cheesecloth over air registers with masking tape.
+- Furnace: Change the air conditioner or furnace filter if the blower is operating.
+Tape two pieces of cheesecloth over air registers with masking tape.

-- Plants: Clean plants with mild soap and water, cleaning both sides of the leaves.
+- Plants: Wash plants with water and mild soap, cleaning both sides of the leaves.

 - Windows: Open windows to ventilate the area when possible.

-If your home or business has been damaged by fire, storm, water, mold or other disaster, Call Paul!
+If your home or business is damaged by mold, storm, fire, water or other disaster, Call Paul!